 - chalkboard

 - chalk

 - flip chart paper

 - Koki pens (various colours)

 - Prestik

 - watch or cell phone for time-keeping

 - Educator Resource: 8.4.2: Definitions of sexuality

-- Reading 8.4.1: Circles of sexuality (Reading 1 in your learners' books)
+- Reading 8.4.1: Circles of sexuality

-- Reading: 8.4.2: The difference between love and other emotions (Reading 2 in your learners' books)
+- Reading: 8.4.2: The difference between love and other emotions

-- Poster 8.4.1: Sexual rights and responsibilities (Reading 3 in your learners' books)
+- Poster 8.4.1: Sexual rights and responsibilities

-- 1. Please refer to Pages 4-6 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 8 SLPs. - 2.
+- 1. Please refer to the front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 8 SLPs. - 2.
 Review the lesson and be sure that you understand the content, methodology and the time allocated for the lesson. - 3.
 Prepare Poster 8.4.1: Sexual rights and responsibilities, and display it on the board or a wall.

-- 4. Ensure that the following readings are in the learners' books: - a) Reading 1: Circles of sexuality - b) Reading 2: The difference between love and other emotions - 5.
-Prepare one slip of paper for each group and write the following words on them: infatuation; romance; dating; being in love; being attracted to someone; jealousy etc.

-Note: You can use words that your learners use in their everyday speech to indicate attraction/relationships.
+- 4. Ensure that the following readings are in the learners' books: - a) Reading 8.4.1: Circles of sexuality - b) Reading 8.4.2: The difference between love and other emotions - 5.
+Prepare one slip of paper for each group and write the following words on them: infatuation; romance; dating; being in love; being attracted to someone; jealousy etc. - Note: You can use words that your learners use in their everyday speech to indicate attraction/ relationships.